rohaquinlop/complexipy/docs/index.md

   a maximum complexity according for each file or for each function in the file (or files).
 - `-q` or `--quiet`: Disable the output to the console, default is False.
+- `-s` or `--sort`: Set the sort order, default is "asc".
+If set to "desc" will sort the results in descending order.
+If set to "asc" will sort the results in ascending order.
+If set to "name" will sort the results by name.
+This option will affect the output to the console and the output to the CSV file.

 If the cognitive complexity of a file or a function is greater than the maximum cognitive cognitive complexity, then the return code will be 1 and exit with